By Mayo Clinic Staff

 When to see a doctor

-Dysarthria can be sign of a serious underlying condition.
-See your doctor if you experience sudden or unexplained changes in your ability to speak clearly.
+Dysarthria can be a sign of a serious condition.
+See your doctor if you have sudden or unexplained changes in your ability to speak.

 - Amyotrophic lateral sclerosis (ALS, or Lou Gehrig's disease)

 - Brain injury

 - Head injury

 - Lyme disease

 - Myasthenia gravis